McAlex777/Datenschutz/README.md

 **All Scripts written in Batch/Powershell.**

-Scripts written/tested for german and english language.
+Scripts written/tested for german and english language.<br>
 Other Windows languages will not support.

 ===============================

 **Documentations in german language.**

-Installation-Guide.pdf for beginners.
+Installation-Guide.pdf for beginners.<br>
 Details documentations, changes, GPO-settings, howtos, and BSI documentations included.

 ===============================